crisbee/IntroToDataPowerOnDockerLab/README.md

 ### Explore the configuration files
 The changes you just made to the running DataPower (made a Web Service Proxy and a new Application Domain) were persisted in configuration files.
 Remember the  "-v $PWD/config:/drouter/config" and "-v $PWD/local:/drouter/local" parts of the command that we used to start the container?
 Those mapped where the configuration files were saved to our local host file system.
 Let's explore them with the following commands.

+> Note: If you don't have tree installed and don't want to install it on your machine, don't worry.
+Not using the tree command will not affect the rest of this lab.
+It is only a nice visual.
+You could also explore the files with the ls command.

 ````console
 tree ~/IntroToDataPowerOnDockerLab/mydp
 ````
 What you see are two directories inside the mydp directory where you started the container from. config and local were created by the container to persist the settings.
 Your output should look like the below:

 ````console
 [ibmuser@localhost secondDP]$ tree ~/IntroToDataPowerOnDockerLab/mydp
 /home/ibmuser/IntroToDataPowerOnDockerLab/mydp